vmware-archive/octant/proposals/20200224-combined-logging.md

 Ensure the worker loop respects the given Context and properly cancels streaming when navigating away from the logging tab and also ensure we are calling `stream.Close` using a `defer`.

+#### Logging Interface

+    type LogStreamer interface {
+        // Names returns a map of pod keys and container values for all the
+        // pods and containers that are part of this logging stream.
+        Names() map[string]string
+        // Stream wraps the client-go GetLogs().Stream call for the configured
+        // pods.
+Stream is resonsible for aggergating the logs for all the
+        // containers.
+        Stream(Context) logCh <-chan logEntry
+        // Close closes all of the streams.
+        Close()
+    }

+LogStreamer will be wrapped with a `StateManager` that will subscribe and unsubscribe websocket clients.
+The current implementation needs no `StateManager` because the endpoint outputs all of the log data for each request allowing clients can share the exact same endpoint.
+The nature of streaming the content does not allow for this same pattern.

 #### Frontend
 Make our log component on the frontend append data from the WebsocketService instead of redrawing the component every time.
 Similar to how we send data for the Terminal component.